Cancer Care

 People generally hear about the more invasive procedures used to detect colon disease.
 The most commonly known procedure, the standard colonoscopy, is used to spot and identify pre-cancerous growths early and remove them before they can advance.

-A long, flexible tube with a camera on the tip, called a colonoscope, is inserted through the rectum and allows the doctor to visualize the colon’s interior.
+A long, flexible tube with a camera on the tip, called a colonoscope, is inserted through the rectum.
+It allows the doctor to visualize the colon’s interior.
 Colorectal cancer usually begins as a small growth in the colon or rectum called a polyp.
 Some of the polyps revealed during the colonoscopy are benign; others have the potential to become cancer.

 The importance of a colonoscopy in preventing cancer cannot be overstressed, yet people still resist having the procedure.
 People often avoid colonoscopies because they hear the procedure is uncomfortable.